graik/autotesting/README.md

   * ... execute tests of a given module by simply executing this module
   * test variables are pushed into global name space for interactive debugging

+This testing module was originally developed for the biskit python library (https://github.com/graik/biskit) where we have been happily using and improving it for the last 15 or such years. autotest is a only slightly modified stand-alone version of the original `biskit.test.py` without any dependencies so that it can be more easily transferred into new packages.

 Run the example::
 ===============

     git clone https://github.com/graik/autotesting.git
     cd autotesting
-    python3 examplepackage/testing.py -i
+    python examplepackage/testing.py -i

-`testing.py` assumes that is is located in the root of your python package and it needs to be able to import this parent package.
+`testing.py` assumes that it is is located in the root of your python package and it needs to be able to import this parent package.
 That means, your package *must* be in the PYTHONPATH.
-However, you can run the example tests, without installing `examplepackage` into your python environment: simply call the script from the parent folder, as shown above.
+However, you can run the example tests without installing `examplepackage` into your python environment: simply call the script from the parent folder, as shown above.
 (This works because Python automatically adds the current working directory into the $PYTHONPATH.)